-This sample shows how to use the visibleArea property in a 3D scene.
-The visible
+This sample shows how to use the visibleArea property in a 3D Scene component.
+The visible is

 In other words, it is a 2D approximation of the 3D frustum projected onto the ground surface.
 The sample covers two scenarios: